vinlin24/cs143-notebooks/16 B+ Trees (Continued).md

 Once again, convince yourself that this is still a valid B+ tree.

+See [below](#deletion-summary) for the more general form of the algorithm.

 Finally, if the sibling cannot afford to lose a key for the rotation, the internal nodes themselves need to merge.
 We didn't explicitly cover this case in lecture, but I encourage you to [try it out online](#online-tools-for-b-tree-visualization).
 It's a little tricky&mdash;analogous to how we need to promote a value to the parent when splitting internal nodes, we demote a value from the parent when merging internal nodes, which *could* ultimately *remove* (replace) the original root node.

+### Deletion Summary

+From Professor in Ed #114:

+> If the node does not underflow after deletion, just delete.
+>
+> If a node (either leaf or internal) will underflow:
+>
+> 1. Check if there is a sibling that has at least capacity / 2 + 1 nodes.
+If so, steal from that sibling.
+See below for how to steal.
+> 2. Otherwise, merge with a sibling, and delete the parent key separating you from that sibling (which may trigger further steals / merges).
+When you are a leaf node and you need to steal:
+>
+> If stealing from a right sibling, take the left-most key; if stealing from the left, take the right-most key.
+In either case you need to update the parent key separating you and the sibling - how should you do that?
+>
+> When you are an internal node and you need to steal:
+>
+> Steal the parent key separating you and the sibling, then promote a key in the sibling to become the parent (which key should you promote)?

 ### ASIDE: How Do B+ Trees Stay Balanced Despite Insertions/Deletions?